-Crime surveys from the United States, England & Wales, Canada, and Australia all indicate that women are no more likely to face violence than men are (if anything, they’re a bit less likely—sources in the Non-Feminist FAQ).
+Crime surveys from the United States, England & Wales, Canada, and Australia all indicate that women are no more likely to face violence than men are (Non-Feminist FAQ).
 Despite this, “violence against women” is frequently treated as something separate from, and worse than, “regular violence” (i.e. against men).

 Consider the stated goals of this 2013 report from Statistics Canada: “to support policy and program development and decision making” for different institutions and groups “working to eliminate all forms of violence against women and girls”.
 This call to “end violence against women” is a common one.
 It doesn’t explicitly say that we shouldn’t end violence against men, but it does imply that violence against men isn’t as concerning.
 (Think of how the statement “women are emotional” technically doesn’t say that men aren’t emotional or are less emotional, but it does imply that; see here for more discussion.)
 A similar point applies to the slogan “all women have a fundamental right to live in safety and security without fear of violence” (from the group Act to End Violence Against Women).